petrakol/blockxpand-icp/README.md

   feature flag
 - All DEX adapters now fetch **concurrently** via `join_all` for minimal latency
-- Cross-platform utilities provide a shared `now`, `format_amount` and `get_agent` helper used across adapters, plus an `env_principal` helper for DEX configuration.
+- Cross-platform utilities provide a shared `now`, `format_amount` and `get_agent` helper used across adapters, plus utilities for querying DEX block height and an `env_principal` helper for configuration.
 Invalid values now print a helpful error.
 The agent is initialised once and cloned, avoiding repeated network handshakes
 - Includes built-in adapters for ICPSwap, Sonic and InfinitySwap
 - Common constants like `MINUTE_NS`, `DAY_NS` and `WEEK_NS` centralise refresh durations